koodilehto/website-poller/README.md

 ## Installation

-On a Linux machine run ./install.sh or add the crontab entry yourself:
-@hourly DISPLAY=:0.0 /path/to/website\_checker > /dev/null
+On a Linux machine change the paths in ./install.sh run it or add the crontab entry yourself: @hourly DISPLAY=:0.0 /path/to/website\_checker > /dev/null

 ## Growl